Interim Changes to Reporting for Stewardship Code Signatories

 When can existing signatories use the interim reporting measures?

-The interim reporting measures may be used by existing signatories for the next application deadline of 31 October 2024, until the formal implementation of a new Code in 2026.
+The interim reporting measures may be used by existing signatories for the application deadline across 2025, until the formal implementation of a new Code in 2026.

 Who can use the interim reporting measures?